Baloch nationalism: Baloch ethnicity and nationalism

-Baloch people are an Iranic ethnic group native to southeastern Iran, southwestern Pakistan and southern Afghanistan.
+The Baloch people are an Iranic ethnic group native to southeastern Iran, southwestern Pakistan and southern Afghanistan.

 The Baloch nationalist movement's demands have ranged from greater cultural, economic and political rights, to political autonomy, to outright secession and the creation of an independent state of Balochistan.
-The movement is secular and was originally inspired by Marxist–Leninist liberation movements.
+The movement is secular and was originally inspired by Marxist-Leninist liberation movements.

-The movement claims to receive considerable support from the Baloch diaspora in Oman, the UAE, Sweden, Norway, and other countries.
+The movement claims to receive considerable support from the Baloch diaspora in Oman, the United Arab Emirates (UAE), Sweden, Norway, the United States, Canada, and elsewhere.
 Pakistan has repeatedly made claims that the Baloch nationalists have received funding from India, although these have been denied by India.
 Similarly, Afghanistan has acknowledged providing covert support to the Baloch nationalist militants.
 In the 1960s and 1970s, the Republic of Afghanistan provided sanctuary to Baloch militants.
 The Republic of Afghanistan had established training camps in Kandahar to train Baloch militants and also to provide arms and ammunition.
+The Ba'athist Iraqi government supported Baloch groups in Iran but halted such actions once the Shah of Imperial Iran stopped supporting Kurdish groups in Iraq.

-Modern Baloch nationalism
+History of modern Baloch nationalism

+Leaders of the Baloch nationalist movement in the 1970s from left to right: Gul Khan Nasir, Ataullah Mengal, and Ghaus Bakhsh Bizenjo.

-Baloch nationalism in its modern form began in the form of the Anjuman-e-Ittehad-e-Balochan-wa-Balochistan based in Mastung in 1929, led by Yousaf Aziz Magsi, Abdul Aziz Kurd and others.
+Baloch nationalism in its modern form began in the form of the Anjuman-i Ittihad-i Balochan o Balochistan (AIB) based in Mastung in 1929, led by Yousaf Aziz Magsi, Abdul Aziz Kurd, and others.
 In November 1929, Yousaf Aziz Magsi published an article stating the aims of the group, namely: